-This university is the first in the world to combine the study of clinical cases with a 100% online learning system based on repetition, combining a minimum of 8 different elements in each lesson, a real revolution with respect to the mere study and analysis of cases.
+Our University is the first in the world to combine the study of clinical cases with a 100% online learning system based on repetition, combining a minimum of 8 different elements in each lesson, which represent a real revolution with respect to simply studying and analyzing cases.

-Professionals will learn through real cases and by resolving complex situations in simulated learning environments.
-These simulations are developed using state-of-the-art software to facilitate immersive learning.
+Pharmacists will learn through real cases and by solving complex situations in simulated learning environments.
+These simulations are developed using state-ofthe-art software to facilitate immersive learning.